Free Consultations

 I will also talk about my approach and may address some of what I might be observing or hearing in session — understanding that I have limited information and that I don’t have a one-size-fits all approach.

 Please know I understand that many people come to therapists already feeling stressed, distressed and anxious.
-This may be even more true in the case of couples where there are two people feeling this way — and perhaps toward each other as well.
-Emotions are often contagious, and couples are often not on the same page about what they want and need.
-This can become obvious during a consult which can create problems in the consult itself.
+This may be even more true in the case of couples and families where there are two or more people feeling this way — and perhaps toward each other as well.
+Emotions are often contagious, and couples are often not aligned about what they want and need.
+This can become obvious during a consult which can create challenges in the consult itself.
 I respect and admire your willingness to reach out, and ask that you also have a little patience for and openness to the process as the therapist tries to obtain and share information while navigating some of that intensity — under a tight timeline, without knowing you and without body language which can often help.

 Please also know that I believe that therapy works best when people are open to curiosity about their own patterns and emotional experiences.
 My approach tends to be warm, compassionate and also straightforward, focusing on understanding deeper relational dynamics, emotional responses, and the ways past experiences can shape present relationships.
-Often these patterns show up even during the consult.
+Often these patterns show up even during the consult or screening and they may be uncomfortable.
 If we choose to work together, I will generally challenge you in that regard and am also open to feedback.
 If you’re primarily looking for quick advice, immediate solutions, or a therapist conversely who will just tell you exactly what to do, my style may not be the best fit.
 Therapy with me tends to be thoughtful, collaborative, challenging, and oriented toward longer-term emotional insight and meaningful, lasting change – with emotional and practical support along the way.
+Therapy is a process.
+It is not about guaranteed outcomes.
+However, please know I draw from evidence-based approaches to work together with you, to help bring about change.

 * Following a consult: Because psychotherapy (and even the consult) is confidential, therapists are limited in how they can respond to public comments or reviews following a brief consult, or even ongoing psychotherapy.
 If someone has concerns about an interaction with me and my practice, I encourage reaching out directly so concerns can be addressed respectfully and privately whenever possible.